 Jean Gallipeau serves as the University’s Comptroller and oversees a wide range of departments within Finance including Accounts Payable, Construction Accounting, Financial Reporting, Financial Systems Management, General Accounting, Purchasing, Payroll, Restricted Gift Accounting, Sponsored Accounting, and Tax Reporting.
 Prior to her appointment as the University’s Comptroller in 2014, Jean served as the Associate Comptroller for the University for two years.
 Jean’s prior experiences includes such roles as Senior Audit Manager for KPMG, Finance Director for Central New York Regional Transportation Center, and Controller for Carrier United Technologies Corporation.
 Jean is a New York State Certified Public Accountant (CPA) who served in public accounting for approximately ten years where she serviced multiple higher education clients.
 She holds a Master’s degree in Business Administration from the University of Maryland and a bachelor’s degree in accounting from LeMoyne College.

-- Decrease in Mileage Reimbursement Rate – The mileage reimbursement rate for use of a personal automobile on University business incurred on or after January 1, 2017, is $0.535 per mile…more information about the decrease in the mileage reimbursement rate.
+- Increase in Mileage Reimbursement Rate – The mileage reimbursement rate for use of a personal automobile on University business incurred on or after January 1, 2018, is $0.545 per mile…more information about the mileage reimbursement rate.

 - SAMtool Makes Its Debut – A new Sponsored Award Management tool (SAMtool) has made its debut.
 The SAMtool is a financial and budget management tool for sponsored projects.
-It was conceived, designed and built with the active participation of a campuswide cross-functional team including central office staff, department and college budget staff, and research faculty from multiple academic units.
-Click here for more information regarding the SAMtool.
+It was conceived, designed and built with the active participation of a campus-wide cross-functional team including central office staff, department and college budget staff, and research faculty from multiple academic units.

 - University Fringe Benefit Rates for Fiscal Year 2018 – The University’s fringe benefits expense is distributed to the responsibility centers, SU Abroad administration, facilities, and administration and technology units as a percent of actual payroll expense.
 Fringe rates were established considering the cost of the benefits available to employees in each classification (i.e., Regular, Graduate Assistant, Summer, Part-Time Faculty Union, Temporary Wages) as a percent of the payroll in the same classification.The University has negotiated new fringe benefit rates with the Federal government for fiscal year 2018 (July 1, 2017 through June 30, 2018).
 These rates will be used for charging both sponsored (funds 13 and 91) and non-sponsored restricted (funds 15 and 16) chartstrings.
-The University has also established the fringe benefit rates to be used for unrestricted chartstrings (funds 11 and 14) under RCM for fiscal year 2018. … Click here for more information about FY 2018 University Fringe Benefit_Rates.
-For FY17 Fringe Rates click here.
+The University has also established the fringe benefit rates to be used for unrestricted chartstrings (funds 11 and 14) under RCM for fiscal year 2018….more information about FY 2018 University Fringe Benefit_Rates and FY17 Fringe Rates.

 - New University Facilities and Administrative Rates – The University has negotiated with the Federal government to establish new Facilities and Administrative (F&A) rates, sometimes referred to as overhead or indirect cost rates.
 These new rates are effective for the next two fiscal years – fiscal 2016 and 2017 – and pertain only to sponsored activity…more information about facilities and administrative rates.